mg-Ben/raspberry-homenet-monitoring/README.md

 _In the diagram above, Raspberry Pi, which is running Tshark, would only have access to the traffic between home router and Raspberry Pi itself (red arrow)_

-Although Tshark can run in promiscuous mode, that does not mean that we can capture the traffic intended for other devices in the same LAN.
+Although Tshark can run in promiscuous mode, which does not mean that we can capture the traffic intended for other devices in the same LAN.

 > What is **promiscuous mode**?
 It is a configuration that instructs the NIC (_Network Card Interface_) to allow the network traffic to pass to the CPU regardless of whether that traffic is addressed to it or not (in other words, it prevents the network interface from filtering out network traffic: all the traffic will pass to the CPU) [[2](#references)]

 > And when is a packet which is not addressed to a certain NIC received by that NIC?
 In some cases like (1) when the packet is intended to all the machines (i.e. the destination address is not the address of the NIC, but the broadcast address `FF:FF:FF:FF:FF:FF`, like in ARP or _Address Resolution Protocol_ or DHCP or _Dynamic Host Configuration Protocol_) or (2) when a packet is intended to a subgroup of the LAN (i.e. the destination address is not the address of the NIC, but the multicast address to which the NIC is enrolled).
 There are some additional special cases such as when a switch receives the packet and doesn't know what machine to send to (so it decides to send it to all the machines in the same LAN)

-There is also another option in Tshark; the **monitor mode**, that is about capturing only IEEE 802.11 frames "_in the air_" (i.e. WLAN or _Wireless Local Area Network_ packets).
+There is also another option in Tshark; the **monitor mode**, which is about capturing only IEEE 802.11 frames "_in the air_" (i.e. WLAN or _Wireless Local Area Network_ packets).
 In this mode, the network wireless interface configured in monitor mode disconnects from the WLAN and starts sniffing packets, even those not intended to it.
 However, these packets are usually encrypted (and not every device in the home network is connected wirelessly), so this option is not considered here, as we want to get metrics for the whole home network.

 ## 1.3.
 Monitoring models
 We can assess some approaches for monitoring the home network LAN: